tttardigrado/bp/README.md

 The most important thing I learned when I got into university is that **Debates are Fun**.

-**The Breaker** is my way of trying to help the portuguese debate community by creating tools to helpe them during, before and after debates.
+**The Breaker** is my way of trying to help the portuguese debate community by creating tools to help them during, before and after debates.

 ## Tech Stack